 When my grandmother was growing up, she and her family would eat tabbouleh in the summertime, especially for lunch on Fridays.
 They would stuff it in pita bread or lawasha with homemade cheese and caraway seeds, which they stored in ceramic pots, sealed with wax, and buried under ground.
 When she left the farm to marry my grandfather in Baghdad, she didn't have the same homemade cheese and bread, but tabbouleh remained a staple.

-I still make tabbouleh exactly the same way, with plenty of herbs, bulgur, and tomatoes, although I also like to experiment with variations on the classic, such as my recipes for ruby fennel tabbouleh, tabbouleh verde, and tabbouleh margherita.
+I still make tabbouleh exactly the same way, with plenty of herbs, bulgur, and tomatoes, although I also like to experiment with variations on the classic (see my recipes for ruby fennel tabbouleh, tabbouleh verde, tabbouleh margherita, and cilantro pomegranate tabbouleh).
 Tabbouleh is more of a special-occasion salad, since it takes a little extra time to mince everything finely.
 If you've got a little extra time and you're expecting company, tabbouleh is the perfect choice.

 3-4 fresh plum tomatoes, diced small, with their juices (3/4 c diced)